hammerheim-game/hammerheim-rules/5-warbands.md

 +1 to hit.
 Ineffective against models immune to psychology.
 Quickblood: the vampire's lightning reflexes give it an unmodifiable 6+ save against all wounds.
-This save is in addition to and taken before normal armour saves.
+This save is in addition to and taken before normal armor saves.
 Note that in the case of critical hits this save is taken before rolling to see if multiple wounds are taken.
 If the vampire acquires Dodge or Step Aside, those skills supercede this one and cannot be combined to produce a